 \subsection{Topological versus geometrical couplings}

 In the above section, we have shown how a geometrical quantity, the Berry curvature, encodes the strength of the effective coupling mediated by a quantum system between classical variables.
-Of particular interest is the case of two classical variables, {\it e.g.} $q_1$ and $q_2$ with a compact configuration denoted $[0,2\pi]^2$.
+Of particular interest is the case of two classical variables, {\it e.g.} $q_1$ and $q_2$ with a compact configuration space denoted $[0,2\pi]^2$.
 In this situation, introducing the integer $\Chern_{12}^{(\nu)} $ Chern number, the quantity

 is a topological quantity quantized in units of $2\pi$, {\it i.e.} it is insensitive of perturbations of the quantum Hamiltonian~$H$ provided the gap between~$E_\nu $ and other states does not close.

-Noting that \eqref{eq:ChernNumber} is nothing but the averaged Berry curvature over the configuration space, the case of a Hamiltonian $H$ characterized by a topological Chern number corresponds to a quantized averaged coupling in equation~\eqref{eq:MostGeneralMotion2}.
+Noting that \eqref{eq:ChernNumber} is nothing but the averaged Berry curvature over the configuration space, the case of a Hamiltonian $H$ characterized by a topological Chern number corresponds to a quantized averaged coupling in Eq.~\eqref{eq:MostGeneralMotion2}.
 When the Berry curvature fluctuates in the configuration space around its topological average, a quantized coupling between the classical variables is recovered when averaging over initial position in the configuration space, which is hardly practical.
 Instead, we can resort to a time average: if the evolution of classical variables is ergodic, an average over the configuration space can be replaced by an average over a sufficiently long time.